Software Testing Best Practices

 Combining both Shift-Left and Continuous Testing principles yields Shift-Left Continuous Testing.
 The primary goal is to:

-- Boost test coverage as much as possible.
+• Boost coverage of tests as much as possible.

 Run Frequent QA Technical Reviews